uzairudev/Image-Processing-Gaussian/README.md

 ## Example

 Make sure to have an image file named `stereo_image.jpg` in the working directory.
-The program will load this image, apply the Gaussian filter, and display the original and filtered images.
+The program will load this image, and apply the Gaussian filter.

 ## Performance